TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Breadcrumb/Index.rst

 	1 = TMENU
 	1 {

-Our HTML template says that in the rootline menu is comprised of links to the pages, with "greater than" signs (:code:`>`) in between.
+Our HTML template says that the rootline menu is comprised of links to the pages, with "greater than" signs (:code:`>`) in between.
 We also want to differentiate the current page from the others pages: